apache/allura/INSTALL.markdown

     (env-allura)~/src/allura$ ln -s /usr/lib/python2.7/dist-packages/pysvn ~/env-allura/lib/python2.7/site-packages/

-And now to setup the Allura applications for development.
-If you want to setup all of them, run `./rebuild-all.bash` If you only want to use a few tools, run:
+Next, run `./rebuild-all.bash` to setup all the Allura applications.
+If you only want to use a few tools, run:

     cd Allura
     python setup.py develop